UBIDECO/parseltongue/README.md

 List of languages made with Parseltongue (potentially incomplete):

-- [Vesper]: structured markup language to define schema-less data;
-- [Strict types]: declarative language for defining generalized algebraic data types;
+- [Strict types]: declarative language for defining generalized algebraic data types, which includes
     - [STON]: Strict-typed object notation;
-- [Cation]: functional general-purpose programming language made with category theory in mind;
+- [Vesper]: structured markup language (YAML, TOML and XML alternative), including its dialect
     - [StingerJet]: language for defining deterministic Bitcoin wallet descriptors;
+- [Cation]: functional general-purpose programming language made with category theory in mind.
+It is also used in other domain-specific languages, like
     - [Contractum]: language for writing smart contracts.

 ## License